 - 1. Transcript showing a cumulative grade point of at least 3.0 on a 4.0 scale - 2.
 An ACT Reading Score of at least 19 - If taking English, students must ALSO have an ACT English score of at least 19 - If taking Math, students must ALSO have an ACT Math score of at least 19 - 3.
 Must meet all course prerequisites - 4.
-Recommendation of Principal (approval signature on CE application) - Junior or senior classification (sophomores may be admitted through special permission and principal recommendation) - 5.
+Junior or senior classification (sophomores may be admitted through special permission and Counselor recommendation) - 5.
 Students who are enrolled in CE courses will be classified as non-degree seeking students. - 6.
 Students must complete the University of Central Arkansas online application at the following link: http://uca.edu/registrar/concurrent-enrollment-program/ - 7.
 Complete and return a Concurrent Enrollment Form and a Policy and Consent Form. - 8.
 The student will be registered in their course(s) by the Concurrent Enrollment Coordinator once they are admitted.